How to communicate with an ex you can’t stand?

 Let go of unrealistic expectations

 Having been in a relationship with your ex, you will have some idea of what to expect.
 Each of you has a role as a single parent and your coping mechanisms will be different.
 You would not expect your ex to lay down the law about how much TV you watch in your own home, so it is unreasonable to try to control what goes on in his space.
-It is, however, perfectly reasonable to expect parental controls to be on the media your children access.

 Body language and the mirror